opencitations/heritrace/user_testing/results/technicians/written_answers/1t_written_answer.md

 # HERITRACE Testing - Written Responses

+## Background Questions

+### 1. Prior knowledge of SHACL
+Did you know SHACL before taking this test?
+- [ ] No, not at all
+- [X] Yes, I had working knowledge (not too in-depth)
+- [ ] Yes, I master it, I know it perfectly

+### 2. Prior knowledge of HERITRACE
+Did you know HERITRACE before taking this test?
+- [X] No, I had never used it
+- [ ] Yes, I had usage knowledge
+- [ ] Yes, I mastered it

 ## Written Reflection Questions

 ### 1. How effectively did HERITRACE support you in these tasks?